dph01/lift-CRUDBasic/README.md

 # Code orientation

 # Overview
-In this sample we're using a working with a single entity called 'Event'.
-It has just one attribute called EventName.
+Each data entity has a single HTML page for each of the following:

+  * listing all events
-We have pages for the listing all events, viewing (i.e. read only) a single event, editing an existing event, and creating a new event.
+  * viewing (i.e. read only) an existing event,
+  * editing an existing event
+  * creating a new event, and
+  * deleting an event.

 The diagram below shows the allowable page transitions.
 We enter the screen flow through either the list or create page.
-We can only navigate to the view and edit page through one of the other pages.
+We can only navigate to the view, edit and delete pages through one of the other pages.

-Note that for the sake of brevity I have not included a separate  page to prompt for confirmation when deleting an entity, as is sometimes the case in other CRUD frameworks.
-In this case deletion happens without prompting.

 [screen flow TBC]

 ## Model
-This example uses Lift's Mapper class to manage database access.
-The code for our event class is in /src/main/scala/code/Event.scala.
+We use Lift's Mapper class to manage database access.
+Each entity has its own scala file in the model package.
+For example, the code for our Event entity (in /src/main/scala/code/model/Event.scala):

     class Event extends LongKeyedMapper[Event]
       with IdPK {